silentstranger5/blog/content/posts/json/json-parser-part-2.md

 The array consists of brackets with optional elements inside.
 Elements can be either a single value or a list of values delimited by commas.
 Here is how we parse it:

 1. Check whether there are any elements to parse.
 If not, we are done
-2. Preallocate some space for the array
-3. Parse the value and append it to the array
+2. Parse the value and append it to the array
-4. While the current token is a comma:
+3. While the current token is a comma:
     - Advance the parser
     - Parse the new value
     - Append it to the array